maia-score/documentation/docs/paths/trainings/{id}/get.md

 ---
-id:
+id: getTraining
 slug: trainings-id-get
-title:
+title: Find one training
-sidebar_label:
+sidebar_label: GET
-description: Find one trainings record
+description: Gets the information about an specific training and its performance metrics.
 ---

 <!-- prettier-ignore-start -->